SheikhAfrin/SheikhAfrin/README.md

 ### I am Afrin, currently studying BSc in Computer Science And Engineering from State University Of Bangladesh.

+ Skills➡
- Skills➡ 💻 C Programming, JAVA,HTML
+ 💻 C Programming, JAVA,HTML

  🌱I’m currently learning Python

+ 👀 I’m interested in learning and exploring new things.

  📫 How to reach me: sheikhafrin2016@gmail.com